jawher/moulder-j/README.md

 Or in plain english:

-* For each item in the list of seasons, repeat the h1 element
+* repeat the h1 element as many times as there are items in the list
 * For each generated h1 element, set it's class to even or odd
 * Also set it's text content to the corresponding season
 * And finally, append a paragraph after it